jordicalsinabaldoma/beehavior-upc/README.md

 the beekeeper reaches the apiary, they join the box's own WiFi from their phone and see what has happened since the last visit.

-Hackathon proof of concept.
 The functional design, written for beekeepers and free of technical jargon, is in [DESIGN.md](DESIGN.md).

 🎬 Demo video: [https://youtu.be/nuNUS15LLaE](https://youtu.be/nuNUS15LLaE)